Capillary/ecom-api-document/source/includes/_customer.md

 UserName* | string | Username of the customer account - mobile number or email id Resettype* | enum | Specify `mobile` for mobile number validation, `email` for email id validation resetid | string | Unique reset id generated when resetting the password through email id.
 Required when `Resettype` is email (generated through ResetPassword API  when username is email  id)
-OTP | int | Unique OTP sent to the mobile number.
-Required when `Resettype` is mobile (generated through ResetPassword API when username is mobile number)
+OTP | int | OTP sent to the customer's mobile number when `Resettype` is mobile (generated through ResetPassword API when username is mobile number)